rechavez/DDS_401_TeamNI_Case_Study1/Natural_Intelligence_Tea_m_-_MSDS_6306_-_Case_Study_01.md

 ```

 ###Combination of Datasets

-The following table provides a sample of the first ten and last ten Beers with their respective breweries.
+The following table provides a sample of the first ten and last ten beers with their respective breweries.
 These tables allows you to do a quick spot check of the dataset used by the report.
 This is necessary in case your source data should change formats going forward.